-This is basically where your audience, prospective collaborators and advertisers, or basically anyone else that wishes to contact you can send you an email.
+This is basically where your audience, prospective collaborators advertisers, or basically anyone else who wishes to contact you can send you an email.

 If you’re earning from your blog or if you’re planning to earn from your blogs via ads, affiliate marketing, etc, you need to have a Disclaimer page.
 This is to inform your audience how you make money on your blog.
 This is required in some countries so be sure to have one.

 This is non-negotiable and you need to have this page.
 This page basically informs users about the data you collect on your website as well as how you and other third parties may use this data.